 1,346trees and plantsplanted throughout the Alley

 We’re redefining how we manage stormwater in Los Angeles.
-In a dry city that is prone to flash floods, we’re enabling places to capture, hold, and let go of stormwater safely. ”Anthony Kirby Associate Principal
+In a dry city that is prone to flash floods, we’re enabling places to capture, hold, and let go of stormwater safely. ”Anthony Kirby Principal

 Improving stormwater management

 The alley had traditionally carried dirty stormwater into the street, which caused flooding in the area due to the deteriorated condition of the alley infrastructure.
 Arup, working with landscape architects Rios Clementi Hale Studios (RCHS), redefined the geometry of the alley which now directs stormwater into a series of planters that will capture, hold, and release water to a subsurface infiltration trench.
 The water is filtered as it passes through vegetation, which enables the groundwater aquifer under the alley to be replenished with treated stormwater.
 As a result of the design, the project exceeds the City of Los Angeles’ Low Impact Development and stormwater capture requirements, with a capacity to capture 2M gallons of rainwater per year.

 To help visualize the project and any water-related risks, Arup used GIS technology.
 We used watershed maps to lay out the site’s stormwater features and provided the required clearances to adjacent buildings for the stormwater infiltration facilities.